liashchynskyi/neuronix/pre_trained/README.md

 # Pre-trained models

 The following models have been trained for classification of cytological and histological images.
 The following table contains model scores after **evaluation of the test data (15% of all data)**. ***Those percents are not about classification scores***.
-Classification scores start from 55% to 100%.
+Classification scores start from 55% to 100%. **For a higher accuracy of the classification, choose a model with more training time.**

 ## File naming (for updated files)